pmoran/nox-vcr/readme.markdown

 * Make your http request to localhost:9292/request

 # Credits
-* Much of the VCR-handling code came from https://github.com/unixcharles/vcr-remote-controller.
-I recommend you look at or use this if you want to run VCR inside your application.
+* Much of the VCR-handling code came from [vcr-remote-controller](https://github.com/unixcharles/vcr-remote-controller).
+I recommend you look at or use this if you want to run VCR inside your application
+* [VCR](https://github.com/myronmarston/vcr) makes recording and playing back http interactions very easy in Ruby